ASTREA: Introducing Agentic Intelligence for Orbital Thermal Autonomy: Results and Comparative Analysis

 \subsection{On-Orbit Experiments (ISS)}

-ASTREA was subsequently deployed aboard the International Space Station (ISS) to validate feasibility in a true operational environment (See \ref{sec:iss}).
-In this experiment, the agentic system exhibited shorter episode durations than the RL-only baseline, but also achieved a reduction in the number of thermal violations.
-CPU usage showed a slight increase when the LLM-agent was active (Table~\ref{table:iss_results}).
+ASTREA was subsequently deployed aboard the International Space Station (ISS) to validate its feasibility in a real operational environment (see Section~\ref{sec:iss}).
+In the flight experiments, the maximum temperature was established at 57°C, a safe operational limit for the onboard equipment, with all experiments conducted during September 2025.

+Two on-orbit experiments were conducted on this platform: a short-cycle configuration, and a longer one aligned with the orbital period.